-Habitat: Dry, open, often rocky places often with sagebrush; common at low elevations, occasionally found much higher
+Habitat: Dry, open, often rocky places often with sagebrush; common at low elevations, occasionally found at higher elevations.

 Conservation Status: Not of concern